Gift from Russia

 • Bzip2 -> Encoded Base64 -> PK Zip -> Zip -> Bzip2

 We made a shell script that checks for the file if it is a Bzip2/Zip/PK Zip, we would then unzip the file based on the file type, and lastly, hex dump the content of the file.
-(What is Hex Dump?)
+(What is Hex Dumparrow-up-right?)

 In short;